How to pay for college with scholarships

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-Scholarships are gift aid that allow students to pay for college without the obligation of repayment.
-While scholarships may not cover the entire cost of your education, applying for the right scholarships can save you a significant amount of money.
+Scholarships are financial awards given to students to pay for college without the obligation of repayment.
+Over 1.7 million scholarships are awarded annually, fueling the education of students from diverse backgrounds.
+While scholarships typically do not cover the full cost of your education, applying for the right scholarships can save you a significant amount of money.

 Before taking out student loan debt, it’s important to exhaust as many scholarship opportunities as you can.
 Here’s how to start.